Spectrum of equivariant cohomology as a fixed point scheme: Main theorem for solvable groups

 \begin{proof} Recall that $\I$ denotes the maximal ideal of $\C[\ttt]$ cutting out the zero point.
 Since $X$ is equivariantly formal, we have an exact sequence

-By Lemma \ref{chern1} we get that the $\C$-algebra $H^*(X)$ is generated by Chern classes of $\Hs$-linearised vector bundles on $X$.
-Then from graded Nakayama lemma (see Corollary \ref{cornak}) the $\C[\ttt]$-algebra $H^*_\Ts(X)$ is generated by their equivariant Chern classes. \end{proof}
+By Lemma~\ref{chern1} we get that the $\C$-algebra $H^*(X)$ is generated by Chern classes of $\Hs$-linearised vector bundles on $X$.
+Then by the graded Nakayama lemma (see Corollary~\ref{cornak}), the $\C[\ttt]$-algebra $H^*_\Ts(X)$ is generated by their equivariant Chern classes. \end{proof}